 Best quarantine hotels in Hong Kong

 1. Ovolo Southside

 Once a warehouse, Ovolo Southside is the epitome of industrial chic, with traditional and contemporary elements in its architecture.
-We love how this luxury boutique hotel presents its quarantine package as the unique Hong Kong Quarantine Concierge scheme: aside from a full board experience, the friendly concierge will be as helpful as a ‘human Alexa’ and will take care of your needs from the outside world.
+We love how this luxury boutique hotel presents its quarantine package as the unique Hong Kong Quarantine Concierge scheme: aside from a full board experience, the friendly concierge will be as helpful as a “human Alexa” and will take care of your needs from the outside world.
 What’s more is that there’s a fully stocked mini bar upon arrival (for all rooms except Mini Rooms), a goodie bag (containing toiletries and reusable cutlery, which are actually pretty useful), an Apple TV, and an actual Alexa in your room.
-If you’re staying for 14 or 21 nights, you’ll even get a free bottle of bubbles as a farewell gift!

 In-room fitness gear: Yoga mat, gliders, and resistance bands (the latter two not available in Mini Rooms).
 You can purchase larger equipment online, but you must inform the hotel beforehand, so that they can move it in (there may be an extra fee, though!)

-The economical choice: From $580 per night in a 21.5sqm Mini Twin room.
+The economical choice: From $750 per night in a 20sqm Mini Twin room.

 Ovolo Southside, 64 Wong Chuk Hang Road, Wong Chuk Hang, Hong Kong, p.
 2165 1000, 黃竹坑黃竹坑道64號香港奧華酒店–南岸